COI: Conflict of Interest Committee

 OARs are reviewed at the departmental or center level, usually by department chairs.
 They are also reviewed at the Division level in the College of Letters and Science by the Associate Dean for Research Services, or their designee.
 In addition, OARs are reviewed by the COI Program Staff within the graduate school.
 Typically, the COI Program Staff determines whether any activities reported on an individual's OAR represent a Significant Financial Interest (SFI).
 SFIs are described in this document COI: L&S OAR Review Process.

 The UW-Madison Graduate School has the responsibility and authority to identify Financial Conflicts of Interest based upon SFIs.
-The Vice Chancellor for Research delegates this responsibility and authority to the Associate Vice Chancellor for Research Policy, who manages the COI Program.
+The Vice Chancellor for Research and Graduate Education delegates this responsibility and authority to the Associate Vice Chancellor for Research Policy, who manages the COI Program.
 The Chancellor appoints the voting membership and ex officio participants of the COI Committee based upon the recommendation of the Vice Chancellor for Research.

 The purpose of the Conflict of Interest (COI) Committee is to review outside activities of faculty and staff for possible individual financial conflicts of interest (FCOI) with their research.
 All individuals who are key personnel on federal grants or listed on human subjects protocols are included in the COI Committee's review.